 - Editor- One step below Admin.
 Editors have all of the same privileges of Admins, except they cannot assign page roles and cannot delete the page.

 - Advertiser- If you wish to grant a user access to create advertisements for your page, without having access to post and send messages, assign them the role of Advertiser.
-This role will also have access to insights in order to track progress.
+This role will also have access to insights to track progress.

 To assign a page role to a new user, click ‘Settings’ at the top right of the screen.

-Next, on the left menu click ‘Page Roles.’
+Next, on the left menu, click ‘Page Roles.’